pryv/dev-site/source/guides/data-modelling.md

 ### Define a custom event type

 Time to get hands-on.
-If your event type is not referenced in the [default Event Types list](https://api.pryv.com/event-types/), you can create your own for your use case.
+If your event type is not referenced in the [default Event Types list](https://api.pryv.com/event-types/), you can create your own.

 Does it mean you can create absolutely any event type you want?
 Well, not exactly.
 It will need to follow the specification `{class}/{format}` (e.g `note/txt`).
 You can find more information on this in the [corresponding section](https://api.pryv.com/event-types/#basics).
 Events with undeclared types are allowed but their content is not validated.